 Travelling on a bike and cycling abroad is one of life’s great pleasures.
 As Ernest Hemingway once said, “It is by riding a bicycle that you learn the contours of a country best, since you have to sweat up the hills and coast down them.”
 There’s simply no better way to explore a new country than by cycling through it – whether that’s mountain biking on singletrail down mountains, climbing up dirt tracks or cycling on the roads of a new landscape or along the banks of a river.

 We love bikes.
-That’s why we’ve got a new collection of bike adventures coming soon.
-They’ll feature exciting places, remarkable scenery and all the gear you need will be supplied.
+That’s why we’ve got a full collection of bike adventures, which take place from Namibia to the Arctic to the hills of the United Kingdom, with all the organisational faff done by us.
 So all you have to bring is… yourself!
-Sign up to our newsletter for first dibs on those trips.
-And until then, get prepped to travel on your saddle right here.
-Here are seven things to remember when travelling with your bike.
+Have a look, yeah?
+And until then, here are seven things to remember when travelling with your bike.
 Whether that’s with us, or not:

 1. If you’re travelling with your own bike, plan in advance…